-Let’s start from how the development process is built in the company.
+Let’s start with how the development process is built in the company.
 The structure of the working process reminds a reversed pyramid.

-Advance on pyramid stages happens on special meetings where we decide whether the project is ready to a new development stage or it’s time to stop.
+Advance on pyramid stages happens in special meetings where we decide whether the project is ready for a new development stage or it’s time to stop.

 Common development strategy looks like this:

 We don’t have a goal to finish a project and launch it as fast as possible.
 There’s only one goal — to understand quickly that a project won’t become a hit and close it.